jonnywyatt/accessibility-workshop/README.md

 #### To turn on / off

-If your Mac has a Touch Bar - CMD + quickly press Touch ID three times Otherwise - CMD + F5
+If your Mac has a Touch Bar - hold the Command key down and quickly press Touch ID three times Otherwise - Command + F5
 Or - ask Siri to do it - "Turn on VoiceOver"

+Use the same command to turn it off.

-#### To stop it talking
+#### To stop VoiceOver talking

 Control key